Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given the patient visiting.
+  Given the system is on and the patient visits and we allocated them the IDs.

-  When there are working days and holidays.
+  When we having working days and holidays.

-  Then to show the record of patient.
+  Then show the record of patient visitin in excel file as per IDs.

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given the parking slots.
+  Given the parking slot and the sensor for identifying vehicle.

-  When the specialists are visiting.
+  When the specialists are visiting we can give names to the slots and put the filled if specialists parks at the slot.

-  Then to reserve the parking slots.
+  Then we can reserve the parking slots for specialists.